Current-induced near-field radiative energy, linear-momentum, and angular-momentum transfer: Numerical Results

-Subsequently, we investigate the effect of drift velocity on linear-momentum and angular-momentum transfer between particles the graphene.
-We define positive $M_y$ as directed along the negative $y$-axis and positive $F_x$ as oriented in the positive $x$-axis direction.
-Our findings revealed a consistent trend: both force [Fig.~\ref{fig3}(a)] and torque [Fig.~\ref{fig3}(b)] initially increase with an increment in drift velocity ($v_d$), irrespective of the particle's material.
-However, at higher $v_d$ values, these quantities tend to decrease.
-This trend is consistent with the energy transfer.
+In the following, we investigate the transfer of linear and angular momenta between the nanoparticles and the current-biased graphene.
+We define positive $M_y$ along the negative $y$ direction and positive $F_x$ as oriented in the positive $x$ direction.
+Our findings revealed a nonmonotonic behavior: Both force [Fig.~\ref{fig3}(a)] and torque [Fig.~\ref{fig3}(b)] increase with increasing the drift velocity up to a certain value, then start to decrease.
+This behavior is consistent with the energy transfer.